Mental Health Treatment Works

 Before the COVID-19 pandemic, about one in five adults had a mental illness.
 Without a doubt, the pandemic has affected the state of mental health in our country and made mental illness even more common.
 It is rare that a family is not touched by a mental health condition, one that can interfere with your or a loved one’s ability to work, sleep, eat, and enjoy life.

-Mental health disorders include anxiety, depression, seasonal effectiveness disorder, or more serious illnesses as bipolar disorder, major depression, schizophrenia, post-traumatic stress disorder (PTSD), and more.
+Mental health disorders include anxiety, depression, seasonal affective disorder, or more serious illnesses as bipolar disorder, major depression, schizophrenia, post-traumatic stress disorder (PTSD), and more.
 Unfortunately, most people with mental illness do not receive mental health services that they need.

 People with mental illness can have symptoms that include a range of feelings, emotions, or experiences, including: